 We departed Morondava on the 8th of October for another relatively short distance drive but as always seems to be the case it takes about 5 hours to cover.
 We easily found our accommodation, Princess Tsiribhina which was located right off the side of the RN34.
 The drive was uneventful, the roads were good and the scenery as usual was spectacular.

 We arrived at around 1:00 pm and it was stifling hot outside.
 We unloaded our bags and wandered over to the restaurant for a bite.

 There were no fans and any air that did move felt like a blow dryer and the beads of sweat started to form.

-We had a nice chicken sandwich slightly salted from the sweat that was dripping off of our brows and we hoped and prayed that the evening would cool off.
+We had a nice chicken sandwich slightly salted from the sweat that was dripping off of our brows and were really hoping that the evening would cool off.
 It didn’t and we probably had the worst sleep so far since arriving in Madagascar.
-We had a small fan in the room that operated intermittently between the generator being turned off and the solar battery turned on.
-It was terrible.
+We had a small fan in the room that operated intermittently between the generator and solar battery change-over so it was very uncomfortable.

 I warned Joyce to be careful and in the morning I took a bowl cleaner brush that was beside the toilet and ran it under the rim.
-Lo and behold, a small frog jumped out but that wasn’t the end of it.
+Lo and behold, a small frog jumped out.
+He landed on the floor and hopped off.
 After some coffee I returned to the toilet quite comfortable in sitting down.
 I flushed and out of the toilet edge popped out a much larger frog!
 He collected him/herself and proceeded back to his/her hiding place.
 We didn’t get a photo because, well he disappeared quickly and toilet bowls are not the best things to photograph.
 Nuff said.

 We departed around 9:00 am the next morning looking forward to another scenic drive.
 As I started the truck I noticed the battery LED indicated a low battery.
 Hmm…